Words have power. Learn how to harness it — to express yourself and make a positive impact on your community — with a major in Writing and Rhetoric.

 Before becoming a professor of writing and rhetoric, Dr. Clements worked for a variety of book publishers as an advertising manager and freelance copyeditor.
 She is the internship coordinator for the WRIT program and also serves as the faculty advisor for Arete, our award-winning journal of student research and essays.
 She regularly teaches Writing for Advertising, PR, and Public Relations; Career Preparation; Writing in the Digital Age; and courses in grammar and editing.

-Barbara Filippidis, Professor of English
+Barbara Filippidis, Professor Emeritus

 Catherine Rainwater, Professor Emeritus

-Dr. Rainwater teaches primarily American Literature and specializes in Native American literature.
-She also teaches literary theory and criticism, and creative nonfiction courses.
+Dr. Rainwater taught primarily American Literature and specializes in Native American literature.
+She also taught literary theory and criticism, and creative nonfiction courses.
 She has authored and edited several books and critical essays, and has been recognized with the Norman Foerster Award, the Penelope Niven Creative Nonfiction Award, and a Choice Award from the American Library Association.
 Her current work in progress is a scholarly study of Native American writers' conceptions of personhood.

 Mary Rist, Professor of Writing and Rhetoric